Gov. Abbott declares disaster in 23 counties after storms, flooding - NewsBreak

 Over the weekend, the state had already readied boat teams from the Texas Parks and Wildlife Department, helicopters from the Texas Department of Public Safety and ground transportation from the Texas National Guard, among other resources.

 The state said Texans can report damage to homes and businesses online using TDEM’s damage survey.
-You can also learn more flood safety tips using this website .Copyright 2022 Nexstar Media Inc. All rights reserved.
-This material may not be published, broadcast, rewritten, or redistributed.
+You can also learn more flood safety tips using this website.

 Comments / 0